Flyscream/Flyscream/README.md

+👋 hi, I’m Alexandre (aka FlyScream)

+💻 SIO BTS student and developer passionate about everything that compiles (even when it shouldn’t).

+---

+🚀 About me

+🧠 I code until it works (or crashes nicely)

+💸 Creator of ClikerDollar — a game where you click to become rich (virtually, you shouldn’t dream)

+🧀 I created a showcase site about cheeses, so yeah...
+I am a refined dev 🧀

+✈️ I also created a real-time aircraft tracking API (my personal version of Flightradar24 😏)

+💞 I dig projects where I can say: "don’t worry, I’m doing a Java class for that"

+☠️ Symfony ...

+---

+🧰 Languages & tools

+🖥️ Languages:

+Python • Java • JavaScript • PHP • HTML / CSS

+⚙️ What I like to tinker with:

+API • clicker games • showcase sites • automation Excel • projects a bit too ambitious

+Participation in a major project

+---
+---
 👋 salut, moi c’est Alexandre (aka FlyScream)

 💻 Étudiant en BTS SIO et développeur passionné par tout ce qui compile (même quand ça ne devrait pas).